SebastianSedzik/web-component-wrapper/packages/angular/README.md

 # @web-component-wrapper/angular

+> [!WARNING]
-> **WARNING**: This package is still in early development stage.
-It's API may change in the future.
+> CAUTION: This package is currently in the early stages of development, and its API may undergo changes in the future.

 Generate Angular components from web components library.